-- £45 million in 12 equal monthly instalments from 1 April 2010.
-This increased to £48.5 million a year in equal monthly instalments from 1 April 2011.
-Following the closure to future accrual the contributions reduced to £32 million a year from 1 July 2012. - Additional contributions equal to the PPF levies payable for levy years 2011/12 onwards - The contribution schedule has been derived with reference to the Secondary funding objective (the Secondary funding objective targets a strong funding level which is in excess of the minimum Statutory Funding requirements), and is expected to improve the coverage of technical provisions beyond the recovery period for the current deficit.
+The contribution schedule has been derived with reference to the Secondary Funding Objective (the Secondary Funding Objective targets a strong funding level which is in excess of the minimum Statutory Funding requirements), and is expected to improve the coverage of technical provisions beyond the recovery period for the current deficit.
 The schedule includes all expenses and life insurance costs but excludes levies for the Pension Protection Fund.
-From the 2010 valuation the ultimate Secondary Funding Objective target is for the Scheme to be sufficiently funded to secure benefits with insured annuities by 2030.
+From the 2010 valuation the ultimate Secondary Funding Objective target is for the Scheme to be sufficiently funded to be able to secure benefits with insured annuities by 2030, if we chose to.